dkarter/AlfredNetflixSearchWorkflow/README.md

 **License:** MIT

 **Disclaimer:** I am not connected and or affiliated with Netflix, this code was written purely for educational purposes and with no other intent, warranty or purpose.
-Use at your own risk and responsiblity.
+Use at your own risk and responsibility.

-© Dorian Karter 2014

 ## Installation